How do take my car to an Interlock Service Center if My License is

 - If a retest is not passed, the vehicle’s engine will NOT turn off.
 The interlock device will make loud beeping noises, alerting surrounding vehicles and possibly law enforcement that something is not correct with the vehicle in question.
 The only method of turning off a beeping interlock device is by turning off the vehicle and providing a clean breath sample to then turn the vehicle back on.

 Choosing the correct interlock service center is crucial to the success of using the device.
-The certified service centers technicians should be knowledgeable and provide the helpful written instructions.
+The certified service center technicians should be knowledgeable and provide helpful written instructions.